On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: Setup driven by a nonnegative local martingale converging to zero

-In this section we present results about probability measures, their tail quantile function, the Average Value at Risk and the Hardy-Littlewood transform.
+In this section we present results about probability measures, their tail quantile function, the average value at risk and the Hardy--Little\-wood transform.
 The presentation is greatly simplified using tail quantiles of measure.

 The notation and quantities now introduced will be used throughout the rest of the paper.
-For $\mu$ a probability measure on $\re$ we denote $l_\mu,r_\mu$ respectively the lower and upper bound of the support of $\mu$.
-We let $\ovl \mu(x)=\mu\big([x,\i)\big)$ and $\ovl q_\mu: (0,1]\to \re\cup\{\i\}$ be the tail quantile function defined as the left-continuous inverse of $\ovl \mu$, $\ovl q_\mu(\lambda ):= \inf\{x\in\re:\, \ovl \mu(x) < \lambda\}$.
-When ${\ovl q}_\mu(\lambda )$ is a point of continuity of $\ovl \mu$, then ${\ovl \mu}({\ovl q}_\mu(\lambda ))=\lambda$, whereas if not, ${\ovl \mu}({\ovl q}_\mu(\lambda )^+)<\lambda\leq {\ovl \mu}({\ovl q}_\mu(\lambda ))$.
-In particular, if ${\ovl \mu}(r_\mu)>0$, $r_\mu=\ovl q(0^+)$ is a jump of ${\ovl \mu}$ and $r_\mu=\ovl q(0^+)=\ovl q(\lambda)$, if $0<\lambda \leq {\ovl \mu}(r_\mu)$.
+For $\mu$ a probability measure on $\re$ we denote $l_\mu,r_\mu$, respectively, the lower and upper bound of the support of $\mu$.
+We let $\ovl\mu(x)=\mu ([x,\i) )$ and $\ovl q_\mu\dvtx (0,1]\to\re\cup\{\i\}$ be the tail quantile function defined as the left-continuous inverse of $\ovl\mu$, $\ovl q_\mu(\lambda):= \inf\{x\in\re\dvtx \ovl\mu(x) < \lambda\}$.
+When ${\ovl q}_\mu(\lambda)$ is a point of continuity of $\ovl\mu$, then ${\ovl\mu}({\ovl q}_\mu(\lambda ))=\lambda$, whereas if not, ${\ovl\mu}({\ovl q}_\mu(\lambda )+)<\lambda\leq{\ovl\mu}({\ovl q}_\mu(\lambda))$.
+In particular, if ${\ovl\mu}(r_\mu)>0$, $r_\mu=\ovl q(0+)$ is a jump of ${\ovl\mu}$ and $r_\mu=\ovl q(0+)=\ovl q(\lambda)$, if $0<\lambda\leq{\ovl\mu}(r_\mu)$.

-We write $X\sim \mu$ to denote that $X$ has distribution $\mu$ and recall that ${\ovl q}_\mu(\xi)\sim \mu$ for $\xi$ uniformly distributed on $[0,1]$.
+We write $X\sim\mu$ to denote that $X$ has distribution $\mu$ and recall that ${\ovl q}_\mu(\xi)\sim\mu$ for $\xi$ uniformly distributed on $[0,1]$.